TISUnion/PrimeBackup/docs/chunking/index.md

-Changing these options only affects files newly stored in future backups Existing direct blobs or chunked blobs will not be converted automatically
+Changing these options only affects files newly stored in future backups Existing direct blobs or chunked blobs will not be converted automatically The default rules only use fixed-size algorithms and do not require optional dependencies

 ## How It Is Stored